Last Updated: September 01, 2024

 When can candidates apply for ACT?

-ACT is usually taken by students in their junior year or senior year.
-It is preferred that students take the exam in their junior year since then they will have ample opportunities to retake the test if they want to improve their grades.
+The ACT is usually taken by students in their junior or senior year.
+It is preferred that students take the exam in their junior year since then they will have ample opportunities to retake it if they want to improve their grades.

 How many times is ACT conducted in a year?

-The ACT is conducted 7 times nationally in September, October, December, February, April, June, and July.
-Find test dates in the following link.
+The ACT is conducted seven times nationally in September, October, December, February, April, June, and July.
+Find test dates in the following

 What is the ACT score range?